DdarioD09/03-counter-app-vite-ddazaa/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 # Testing
+For the the testing of this project we are using two libraries, JEST and react-testing-library.

+JEST:
-For the the testing of this project we are using two libraries, JEST and react-testing-library We are using JEST for assertions in all the functions in the code described in this project.
+We are using JEST for assertions in all the functions in the code described in this project.

+Testing Library
-We are using react-testing-library to make test in the DOM side of this project.
+We are using react-testing-library to make test in the DOM side to simulate interactions with components of this project.